opavskye/DNA-M/README.txt

   limitations under the License.

-This is software for analysis of methylated DNA sequences.
+This is software for the analysis of methylated DNA sequences.
 The following programs are included:  sequencer, counter, promoterMerger, and ConsensusSearch.

 Sequencer and counter can only be used on CUDA enabled machines, with a CUDA device of at least Compute Capability 2.0 or greater.
 The purpose of the sequencer program